nfelt14/tm_devices/docs/configuration.md

   - This config option will turn on extremely verbose VISA logging to stdout.
 - `standalone`
-  - This config option specifies to use the PyVISA-py VISA backend, which doesn't require any actual visa.dll to exist on the system to work.
+  - This config option specifies to use the PyVISA-py VISA backend, which does not require any actual visa.dll to exist on the system to work.
   - By default, the Device Manager will default to using whatever visa.dll it can find on the system.
 - `setup_cleanup`